 It is said that the other approach route has potential rock fall hazard, and is only recommended in cold weather.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mount Fay:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mount Fay:

 Featured Route For Mount Fay